sannabenter/JEDI/documentation/_build/_sources/userguide/general_structure.rst.txt

 Generate VMD Output
 ...................

-By default the JEDI Analysis generates a VMD readable output, which defines colors bonds according to the stress energy stored in them (green: low strain, yellow: medium strain, red: high strain; transitions are fluent).
+By default the JEDI Analysis generates a VMD readable output, which defines bonds colors according to the strain energy stored in them (green: low strain, yellow: medium strain, red: high strain; transitions are fluent).

-The --v flag can be either used to suppress the vmd_gen.py script or to manually specify a maximum strain that is colored "redest" in the VMD Analysis.
+The --v flag can be either used to suppress the vmd_gen.py script or to manually specify a maximum strain that is colored "reddest" in the VMD Analysis.

 .. code-block:: console

     jedi.py --v n/maximum_strain

-For further information in the ``--d`` or ``--v`` flag, please take a closer look into the according modules.
+For further information on the ``--d`` or ``--v`` flag, please take a closer look into the according modules.